buffstop/PepCoopMembership/docs/requirements/index.rst

 ==================

 Business processes are the basis of the application.
-They would even function with pen and paper but shall be technically supported by the application.
+They would function with pen and paper but shall be technically supported by the application.
 Therefore, this chapter describes and explains the business processes from which use cases and the majority of business and technical requirements can be derived.
 The business processes themselves are independent from the technology